CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/stock-transfer.md

     ![Remarks Window](./media/stock-transfer/gr-remarks.png) ![Remarks Window](./media/stock-transfer/gr-remarks-01.png)

-5. **Canceling document releases Transfer Request document** – Upon cancellation, closes the Inventory Transfer Request document if the “Dismiss” option is set to “Yes,” preventing further processing in WMS and reflecting a “Closed” status in SAP Business One.
+5. **Canceling document releases Transfer Request document** – Upon cancellation, closes the Inventory Transfer Request document if the “Dismiss” option is set to “Yes,” preventing further processing in CompuTec WMS and reflecting a “Closed” status in SAP Business One.

 6. **Block adding Items to base documents** – Prevents the addition of extra items not specified in the base document, ensuring inventory transfers remain consistent with the original request.